textarcana/modified-modern-agile/README.txt

 1. Why?

-Because Joanna Rothman from the Internet told me an idea and then I did the idea.
+Because Johanna Rothman from the Internet told me an idea and then I did the idea.
 See: https://twitter.com/johannarothman/status/983347074430328833